Lucius Quintius Cincinnatus (519-430 BC) was a Roman Patrician, Statesman and Military leader of the early Roman Republic.

 Cincinnati Watch Company is proud to honor the Freestore Foodbank and its invaluable work to the citizens of Cincinnati with the Cincinnatus Field Watch.
 A portion of each sale will go directly to feeding people and helping them when they need it most.
 The Freestore Foodbank, and Frank Gerson embody the values of Civic Virtue and responsibility for the greater good that Cincinnatus represents.

-The 25 Annual Rubber Duck Regatta, the rubber duck race down the Ohio River takes place Sept 1 at 3PM; you have to have a duck in the race to win!
+The Free Store Foodbank hosts the Annual Rubber Duck Regatta, the rubber duck race down the Ohio River.
+You can buy a duck in the race and if it wins, you win!
 Every duck you purchase can provide 15 meals for hungry boys & girls!!!
-Thats the POWER of the FREESTORE FOODBANK.
-Donate a Duck HERE.
+That's the POWER of the FREESTORE FOODBANK.